 However you plan to feed your CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.

 If you choose to continue nursing, then you’ll need to make some dietary changes to end the symptoms of your infant’s allergy.
 With cow’s milk protein allergy, that essentially means you must completely eliminate dairy.
 And quite likely soy too.
+Here are plenty of tips for following a CMPA diet for breastfeeding.

 This is no mean feat; on the face of it that means milk, butter, cheese, and cream must all go.
 But of course what it actually means is also milk chocolate, ice cream, cheesecake and most baked goods – basically all your favourite treats.